Serratia marcescens nuclease: Characteristics

 Serratia nuclease was first purified from its native source in 1969.
 It was cloned in 1987 and shown to consist of a 266 protein precursor, which is further cleaved and secreted as a 245 amino acid active nuclease.
 Its active form in solution is a homodimer.
-It has two disulfide bonds, the first between cysteine 30 & 34 and the second between cysteine 222 & 264.
-Reduction of these disulfides or site directed mutagenesis of their residues to serine, specifically the first one, leads to a large loss in nuclease activity, and a loss of the ability to reversibly regain activity after inactivating 40-60˚C heat treatments.
+It has two disulfide bonds, the first between cysteine 30 and 34 and the second between cysteine 222 and 264.
+Reduction of these disulfides or site directed mutagenesis of their residues to serine, specifically the first one, leads to a large loss in nuclease activity, and a loss of the ability to reversibly regain activity after inactivating 40–60 °C heat treatments.
 It has a much higher catalytic efficiency than other nucleases, about 4 times greater than staphylococcal nuclease, and about 34 times greater than bovine pancreatic DNase I. The enzyme cleaves single or double stranded DNA and RNA with similar rates, so long as the substrate DNA or RNA contains no fewer than 5 nucleotides (or basepairs).
-Magnesium (II) (Mg^{2+}) is an essential cofactor for its nuclease activity.
-Serratia nuclease is activated by up to 4M urea.
-At 5M urea the initial activity is decreased from its peak although still above its baseline, and the enzyme is significantly inhibited after 60 minutes.
-At 6M urea, the nuclease activity is below baseline and almost completely inactivated within 60 minutes.
-At 7M the nuclease becomes essentially completely inactivated within 15 minutes, but significant and workable degradation of nucleic acids can occur before the nuclease is inactivated.
-8M urea causes a complete inactivation of the enzyme within 5 minutes.
+Magnesium(II) (Mg^{2+}) is an essential cofactor for its nuclease activity.
+Serratia nuclease is activated by up to 4 M urea.
+At 5 M urea the initial activity is decreased from its peak although still above its baseline, and the enzyme is significantly inhibited after 60 minutes.
+At 6 M urea, the nuclease activity is below baseline and almost completely inactivated within 60 minutes.
+At 7 M the nuclease becomes essentially completely inactivated within 15 minutes, but significant and workable degradation of nucleic acids can occur before the nuclease is inactivated.
+8 M urea causes a complete inactivation of the enzyme within 5 minutes.